 - The Child Psychiatry rotation provides the opportunity to observe and perform individualized evaluations of patients (children and adolescents) as part of a multidisciplinary team including but not limited to child psychologists and child and adolescent fellows.
-The resident actively participates in disposition planning and has ongoing contact with families, schools and child agencies whenever indicated. - The Geriatric Psychiatry rotation is the only 'off-site' rotation and is completed at Zucker-Hillside Hospital which is part of the Northwell Health care system.
-Residents gain exposure to the comprehensive management of this population and develop skills in electroconvulsive therapy (ECT). - The Consultation-Liaison Psychiatry rotation allows residents to work alongside a Fellow and Attending to demonstrate clinical competence in the psychiatric care and management of the many types of patients seen in the general medical setting, including special populations on the Burns, Cardiac and Intensive Care Units, as well as geriatric, oncology, AIDS, transplant, dialysis, OB-GYN and terminally ill patients.
+The resident actively participates in disposition planning and has ongoing contact with families, schools and child agencies whenever indicated. - The Geriatric Psychiatry rotation is our only 'off-site' rotation and is completed at Zucker-Hillside Hospital, which is part of the Northwell Health care system.
+Residents gain exposure to the comprehensive management of this population and develop skills in electroconvulsive therapy (ECT). - The Consultation-Liaison Psychiatry rotation allows residents to work alongside a Fellow and Attending to demonstrate clinical competence in the psychiatric care and management of the many types of patients seen in the general medical setting, including special populations on Cardiac and Intensive Care Units, and geriatric, oncology, AIDS, transplant, dialysis, burns center, OB-GYN and terminally ill patients.

-In addition to these clinical training components, the PGY-2 is one of the core didactic years in the training program.
-Consequently, residents receive up to four hours of formal basic psychiatry lectures on a weekly basis throughout this year.
-The curriculum includes courses in psychopathology, psychopharmacology, child psychiatry, an introduction to psychotherapy, and interviewing techniques.
+In addition to these clinical training components, the PGY-2 year is one of the core didactic years in the training program.
+Consequently, the residents receive up to five hours of formal basic didactic curriculum on a weekly basis throughout this year.
+The curriculum includes courses in psychopathology, psychopharmacology, child psychiatry, psychotherapy, interviewing techniques, and other educational activities.
 By the end of the PGY-2, residents will have achieved/reached the milestone levels expected for completion of 50% of their training in each of the ACGME core competencies and sub-competencies.
 This will serve as an important foundation for the third and fourth years of training.

-THIRD YEAR (PGY-3) The third year of training consists of a year-long, full-time ambulatory (outpatient) training experience under supervision.
-In the ambulatory service, the resident evaluates and treats a group of carefully selected patients under close supervision to gain experience in the various treatment modalities including long-term psychodynamic psychotherapy, supportive psychotherapy, brief therapy, family and couples therapy, group therapy, cognitive behavioral therapy and outpatient pharmacotherapy.
+THIRD YEAR (PGY-3) The third year of training consists of a year-long, full-time outpatient training experience under supervision.
+In the outpatient service, the resident evaluates and treats a group of carefully selected patients under close supervision to gain experience in the various treatment modalities including long-term psychodynamic psychotherapy, supportive psychotherapy, brief therapy, family and couple's therapy, group therapy, cognitive behavioral therapy and outpatient pharmacotherapy.
 An exposure to ambulatory child and adolescent psychiatry is incorporated into this experience.

-A balanced didactic curriculum including year-long courses in psychodynamic and cognitive behavioral theories and practice complements the clinical experiences.
-Courses in advanced psychopharmacology, risk management and quality improvement are also provided.
+A balanced didactic curriculum including year-long courses in psychodynamic and cognitive behavioral theories and practice compliments the clinical experiences.
+Courses in short-term therapy, family therapy, group dynamics, and crisis intervention are also provided.